Harsh3231qubit/customer-support-rag/README.md

 - Default LLM is `Qwen/Qwen3-1.7B` loaded in 4-bit (needs a GPU + `bitsandbytes`).
   For CPU-only environments, edit `src/generator.py`'s `load_llm(use_4bit=False)`
   call and switch `LLM_MODEL_NAME` in `src/config.py` to `Qwen/Qwen3-0.6B`.
-- `data/` (chunks, embeddings, Qdrant DB) and `hf_cache/` are gitignored — they're generated artifacts, not source code, and shouldn't be pushed to GitHub.